 - The Call column is obvious.
 Left-click on the word Call to sort the list into callsign order.
 (Left-click again to remove this feature.)

-- The Activity column shows the number of minutes since that station posted to KST.
-Left-click on the word Act to prioritize the most active posters.
-(Left-click again to remove this feature.)
+- The A or Activity column shows the number of minutes since that station posted to KST.
+Left-click on this column header to prioritize the most active posters (Left-click again to remove this feature.)

 - To see information about a station – including distance and beam direction – move the pointer over that station’s Call, Name, Locator or Act.